titanic00/titanic00/README.md

 Welcome to my GitHub profile!
 I am a **Java Fullstack and Backend Developer** specializing in **Java, Spring Boot, and modern web technologies**.
-Currently, I am in the final year of my apprenticeship as an Application Developer at **valantic CEC Deutschland GmbH** – and I am actively looking for a **full-time position as a Java Software Engineer**.
+Currently, I am actively looking for a **full-time position as a Java Software Engineer**.

 ---